 - Dark brown hair may turn chestnut brown hair.
-May also turn orange if you have large warm color molecules in your hair that is hard to break down.
+May also turn orange if you have large warm color molecules in your hair that are hard to break down.

 - Medium brown hair may turn to golden brown hair.

-- Light brown hair may turn to dirty blond hair.
+- Light brown hair may turn into dirty blond hair.

 - Red hair may turn orange before turning into blond hair.

 - Dirty blond hair may turn to light blonde hair

 - Light blonde hair may turn to white-blond hair

 How to Highlight Hair at Home Without Foil

 To highlight your hair at home without foil, simply follow the instructions above but replace aluminum foil with plastic wrap.